jacobgil/pytorch-grad-cam/README.md

 ----------
-# Chosing the Target Layer
+# Choosing the Target Layer
 You need to choose the target layer to compute CAM for.
 Some common choices are:
 - FasterRCNN: model.backbone